captionpoint/captionpoint-plays/NO-SUCH-THING-chunked.md

 ---

 ## FALLON:
 Somewhere along the way, she’d met a man.
 He’d seen her dance, I think, and was captivated by her beauty and grace.

+---

 Her elegance.
 Her swanlike neck.
 They were instantly mad for each other.

+---

 Beyond the lust, he found that he could really talk to her because … well, because she was so thoroughly independent of him—she had a real life, you know, one she’d chosen for herself and seemed to live quite happily with or without him.

+---

 He found in her a light that both excited and comforted him.
 And in his company she was completely happy.
 Looking into his eyes, she saw herself reflected.

+---

 And the woman she saw there was still beautiful and desirable.
 But every so often, he’d disappear on vacation with his family or go away on business, leaving her alone often for weeks at a time.

+---

 And it was always then that her worlds—one with him, the rest without—came to seem so starkly sheared off from one another.

+---

 At which point, she couldn’t help projecting herself into a snarled future of darkness, confusion, abandonment, and finally death.

 ---

 ## REN:
 (Very softly) And what happened?

-(Beat.
-Fallon spreads his hands and shrugs slightly) You scare me sometimes.

-(Ren looks away, lost in thought, and gazes over to Olivia who has entered another area and sat down in a café, a small cake in front of her.)

 ---

+You scare me sometimes.

+---

 ## OLIVIA:
 Right.
 I’ve only been off sugar for two years.

-(Ren pulls herself together in the hotel room and crosses into the café.)

 ---